Inflation and the Theory of Cosmological Perturbations: The standard inflationary universe

 We can write the energy-momentum tensor of the scalar field

-The corresponding energy density $\rho_\phi$ and pressure density $p_\phi$ are
+The corresponding energy density $\rho_\phi$ and pressure density $P_\phi$ are

-Notice that, if the gradient term were dominant, we would obtain $p_\phi=-\frac{\rho_\phi}{3}$, not enough to drive inflation.
+Notice that, if the gradient term were dominant, we would obtain $P_\phi=-\rho_\phi/3$, not enough to drive inflation.
 We can now split the inflaton field in

-where $\phi_{0}$ is the `classical' (infinite wavelength) field, that is the expectation value of the inflaton field on the initial isotropic and homogeneous state, while $\delta\phi({\bf x},t)$ represents the quantum fluctuations around $\phi_{0}$.
-In this section, we will be only concerned with the evolution of the classical field $\phi_0$.
-The next section will be devoted to the crucial issue of the evolution of quantum perturbations during inflation.
+where $\phi_{0}$ is the `classical' (infinite wavelength) field, that is the expectation value of the inflaton field on the initial isotropic and homogeneous state, while $\delta\phi({\bf x},t)$ represents the quantum fluctuation around $\phi_{0}$.
+As for now, we will be only concerned with the evolution of the classical field $\phi_0$.
 This separation is justified by the fact that quantum fluctuations are much smaller than the classical value and therefore negligible when looking at the classical evolution.
-To not be overwhelmed by the notation, we will keep indicating from now on the classical value of the inflaton field by $\phi$.
 The energy-momentum tensor becomes

 If

 we obtain the following condition